 When your interest-only mortgage reaches the end of term, you must repay the entire amount.
-If you do not have funds to refund the total amount, you will have considerable debt.
+You will have considerable debt if you do not have the funds to refund the total amount.
 If the housing market is not performing well after the sale, you may have insufficient funds to pay your debt.

 Refinance interest-only mortgage

 Your pension benefits can prevent you from obtaining a new or renewing an existing mortgage towards the end of your mortgage term.

 A mortgage interest deduction is limited to 30 years.
 The government does not want to promote interest-only mortgages, and they discourage you by not giving a tax rebate on interest-only mortgages.
 This could result in a significant increase in your monthly expenses.

 If your fixed-interest period has expired or you change mortgage providers, your monthly expense may increase or decrease as your mortgage rate changes.

 If you choose to sell your property, the proceeds may be less than the amount owed on your mortgage, leaving you with negative equity.
 Making mortgage repayments during the maturity period can help mitigate this risk.